Adding reminders and calendar events to your iPhone should be a painless process – and it can be if you use the right time-saving apps and tricks.

 The advantage of Apple’s Reminders app is that it syncs across all your iOS and Mac devices via iCloud.
 The app allows for multiple lists, date and time alerts, and location reminders, which we have previously covered.

 Adding a simple reminder can be done in 2 or 3 taps: tap the list, tap and type the reminder; tap again to set a date and time, and finally, tap Done.
 The app also allows for recurring reminders.

-Incidentally, for those interested in using Reminders and David Allen’s Getting Things Done (GTD) method, check out this Simple GTD With Apple’s Reminders App.
+Incidentally, for those interested in using Reminders and David Allen’s Getting Things Done (GTD) method, check out this Simple GTD With Apple’s Reminders App [No Longer Available].
 Let’s check out other ways to add reminders on your iPhone.

 One of the fastest ways to add reminders to your iPhone is using Siri.
 Say you’re in the kitchen, and while looking in the fridge and cupboards you see you need some grocery items.
 At that point, you can pull out your iPhone and give Siri the command to add grocery items to the “Grocery” list you have previously set up.

 To make this happen, activate Siri by pressing and holding down the iPhone home button, and say for example, “Siri, add eggs to my grocery list.”

 You can even issue a command like, “Siri, remind me to wash my hair every Saturday,” and Siri will gladly set it up.
 Other voice reminder commands include: